 In most cases, we acquire your personal data from you, for example if you ask us to carry out an assignment for legal or tax services, you visit our website, you complete a form on our website, you apply for a job with us, you give us your business card or from information we acquire during (telephone) conversations and e-mail contact with you.

 In addition, we may also acquire your personal data in other ways, such as from an opposing party or third parties in connection with a case that we are handling, from (public) registers (such as the Commercial Register of the Chamber of Commerce) or from public sources and websites.

 3. For what purposes do we process personal data?

 Personal data is necessary for all the relationships we enter into so that we are able to offer the best possible services and collaboration.
 We process your personal data for the following purposes:

-Legal and tax services
+Legal or tax services

 Complying with statutory obligations and (professional) rules

-We process personal data in order to fulfil statutory obligations as well as the applicable legislation and professional rules that apply to lawyers, civil-law notaries and tax advisors, such as identification, checking details, administrative requirements or retention periods.
+We process personal data in order to fulfil statutory obligations as well as the applicable legislation and professional rules that apply to lawyers, civil-law notaries and tax consultants, such as identification, checking details, administrative requirements or retention periods.

 Marketing and business development objectives

 In order to maintain and expand our client base, we may approach you with information, publications or invitations that are relevant to you.
 We also do that in order to maintain the relationship we have with our partners, suppliers and other business contacts.